ecmwf/metview-python/docs/auto_examples/hovmoeller_area.rst

     #

     # ----------------------------------------------------------------------
-    # Description: Demonstrates how to use a Hovmoeller View to
+    # Demonstrates how to use a Hovmoeller View to
     # compute and plot an area average over time from GRIB data
     # ----------------------------------------------------------------------

     import metview as mv